mohsinalimat/Hohenheim/README.md

 ## What's this?

-`PhotosKit` is an elegant image picker for iOS.
+`Hohenheim` is an elegant image picker for iOS.

 ## Requirements